-Vertex is currently accepting applications for a full-time, permanent Wildlife Biologist in Calgary, Alberta for future upcoming projects.
+Vertex is currently accepting applications for a contract position (with the possibility to be permanent) as a Wildlife Biologist in Sherwood Park, Alberta.
 The successful candidate must have experience coordinating and participating in field-based projects, for the purpose of collecting, analyzing, and reporting on biophysical data.
 Reporting to our Team Lead, the Wildlife Biologist must be someone that has strong wildlife identification skills with emphasis on bird identification and habitat assessment experience.
 Additional experience in other environmental service lines (e.g. contaminated sites, soil assessments, construction monitoring, wetlands, forestry) will have a competitive advantage.

 - Post-secondary degree or technical diploma from an accredited college, university or technical school in environmental science or other related discipline